-Symptoms of diabetic retinopathy may occur in one or both eyes and can include blurry vision, double vision, “floaters” or spots that appear to float in front of the eyes or difficulty reading or perceiving colors.
+Symptoms may occur in one or both eyes and can include blurry vision, double vision, “floaters” or spots that appear to float in front of the eyes or difficulty reading or perceiving colors.

-Even if you are not suffering any of the symptoms of diabetic retinopathy, if you have diabetes, you need to visit our office yearly for a dilated eye exam.
-This exam can help detect early stages of diabetic retinopathy, helping ensure prompt treatment when necessary to prevent a permanent loss of vision.
+Even if you are not suffering from any of the symptoms, if you have diabetes, you need to visit our office yearly for a dilated eye exam.
+This exam can help detect early stages, helping ensure prompt treatment when necessary to prevent a permanent loss of vision.

 We are also able to detect diabetic macular edema (DME) which is a condition that often occurs in conjunction with diabetic retinopathy and can result in distorted vision, vision loss and blindness.

 Treatment for diabetic retinopathy depends on the type and severity of the case.
 Our San Diego eye care team offers both traditional and laser treatments to seal leaking blood vessels and prevent the growth of new blood vessels.

 - Retinal detachment – Abnormal blood vessels in the eye can result in the creation of scar tissue that pulls the retina away from the back of the eye.